-ANB020 is an antibody that inhibits the activity of interleukin-33, or IL-33, a pro-inflammatory cytokine that multiple studies have indicated is a central mediator of atopic diseases, including asthma, food allergies and atopic dermatitis.
-IL-33 acts on several cell types, including white blood cells that initiate and orchestrate atopic responses.
-IL-33 also directly mediates release of disease-associated cytokines, which recruit pro-inflammatory cells that mediate atopic disease.
+ANB020 is a potentially first-in-class antibody that inhibits the activity of IL-33, a pro-inflammatory cytokine that multiple studies have indicated is a central mediator of atopic diseases, including atopic dermatitis, food allergies and asthma.
+IL-33 directly mediates release of disease-associated cytokines, which recruit pro-inflammatory cells that mediate atopic disease.
 Because ANB020 inhibits IL-33 function, and acts upstream broadly across the key cell types and cytokines involved in atopy, we believe that its mechanism has advantages in the treatment of atopic diseases over competing agents that block only a subset of the cytokines responsible for atopic diseases.
 The role of IL-33 signaling in asthma has been recently genetically validated through human studies published in the medical literature.
-We believe ANB020 is potentially the first-in-class therapy targeting IL-33.
-We are conducting a Phase 1 trial of ANB020 in healthy volunteers in Australia under an approved CTN, and subsequently plan to commence patient trials in moderate-to-severe adult atopic dermatitis, severe adult asthma and severe adult peanut allergy in other countries including the United States, after submitting an IND to the FDA.
+We are conducting a Phase 1 trial of ANB020 in healthy volunteers in Australia under an approved CTN, which has produced results that we believe demonstrate the favorable safety and ex vivo pharmacodynamic properties of ANB020.
+We have a cleared U.S. IND and have submitted a U.K. CTA to initiate efficacy trials of ANB020 for the treatment of severe adult peanut allergy and moderate-to-severe adult atopic dermatitis, respectively, each of which are anticipated to be completed during the second half of 2017.
+In addition, we plan to seek regulatory clearance during the first half of 2017 to initiate an efficacy trial in patients with severe adult eosinophilic asthma, which is anticipated to be completed during the first half of 2018.
 Based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field of atopic dermatitis, we estimate approximately 1.4 million adults in the United States are affected by atopic dermatitis, of which approximately 280,000 are diagnosed with a moderate-to-severe form of this disease, of which 98,000 are believed to be suitable for treatment with systemic biological therapies.
-We estimate, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders focused on asthma, that asthma affects approximately 19.0 million individuals, of which approximately 3.6 million have severe, persistent occurrence of this respiratory disease in the United States.
 Peanut allergy is the most common cause of food-induced allergy in the United States.
 Based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the food allergy field, we estimate approximately 1.7 million adults are affected by peanut allergy, of which approximately 600,000 are treated by allergists and approximately 400,000 are at risk for severe reactions and therefore we believe are suitable for treatment with systemic biological therapies in the United States.
+We estimate, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders focused on asthma, that asthma affects approximately 19.0 million individuals, of which approximately 3.6 million have severe, persistent occurrence of this respiratory disease in the United States.